wilfredinni/python-cheatsheet/cheatsheet/basics.md

 ---
 title: Basics - Python Cheatsheet
-description: The basics of python
+description: The basics of python.
+We all need to start somewhere, so how about doing it here.
 ---

 # Python Basics